 Fortunately, Shopify has partnered up with hundreds of third-party software vendors that offer additional functionalities to the merchants – Shopify Apps.
 These are integrations between Shopify and other software, allowing users to take advantage of both the spectacular commerce platform of Shopify, as well as other great solutions.

 MRPeasy is a simple yet powerful ERP system for small and medium-sized manufacturers and distributors.
-It offers seamless management of production, stock, customers, purchases, finances, and HR.
+It offers seamless management of production, bills of materials, stock, customers, purchases, finances, and HR.

 It centralizes data throughout the company and allows for the automation of a lot of business management processes while syncing up sales and inventory with Shopify.
 From customer orders, it is possible to automatically schedule manufacturing operations according to materials availability, vendor lead time, and available production capacity.